 The Role of Diet in Mental Health

-With all the evidence of supplements and diet change having a profound effect on depression and anxiety could the answer lie there?
-It is possible that in part what we eat and what we do with our body play a huge part in how we feel.
+With all the evidence of supplements and diet change having a profound effect on depression and anxiety, could the answer lie there?
+It is possible that, in part, what we eat and what we do with our bodies play a huge part in how we feel.

 Antidepressants were a miracle drug when they were discovered and have saved a huge number of lives.
 However, perhaps it is time we viewed them as a short-term aid to recovery and not a lifelong treatment.